A surrogate by exchangeability approach to the Curie-Weiss model

 Of particular interest is the law of the \textit{unnormalised} magnetisation

 given, for all continous bounded function $f$, by

 This random variable contains all the information of the model, as the law of every spin is defined by means of $ M_n^{(\beta)} $.

 The difference of behaviour of the system when the inverse temperature $ \beta $ varies can be summarised in the following theorem that can be found e.g. in the books \cite{Brout, FriedliVelenik, KacMecaStat, StanleyMecaStat, Thompson} or in the papers \cite{EllisNewman, EllisNewmanRosen}.
-In the Bernoulli case that we consider, it is due to Simon and Griffiths \cite{SimonGriffiths}.
+In the Bernoulli case that we consider, the case $\beta=1$ is, to the best of the authors' knowledge, first due to Simon and Griffiths \cite[thm.
+1]{SimonGriffiths}.